mlewertTiVo/google-stb.platform.vendor.broadcom.bcm_platform/tools/release/readme.txt

 How to use pack_release.sh
 --------------------------

-1. Create a fresh lollipop tree from internal git repos as usual.
+1. Create a fresh x-n-rel tree from internal git repos as usual.

-2. Run plat-droid.py to generate the intended supported platform(s).

-Note: Unfortunately at the moment plat-droid.py looks for a script in refsw that is not included as part of refsw release, so need to run this prior to packing.

-3. [OPTIONAL] Create a folder called "release_prebuilts" in vendor/broadcom/ from the root of tree and copy the needed prebuilt binaries as listed in ./vendor/broadcom/bcm_platform/tools/release/release_prebuilts.txt to it.
+2. [OPTIONAL] Create a folder called "release_prebuilts" in vendor/broadcom/ from the root of tree and copy the needed prebuilt binaries as listed in ./vendor/broadcom/bcm_platform/tools/release/release_prebuilts.txt to it.
 Preferrably, use the -p option to specify the staging workspace where the prebuilt binaries will be copied from, in which case the step can be skipped entirely.

-4. Run pack_release.sh from the root of tree, e.g.:
+3. Run pack_release.sh from the root of tree, e.g.:

 ./vendor/broadcom/bcm_platform/tools/release/pack_release.sh -p /home/user/release_staging_dir android5.1_15.2take1.tgz